B1nus/caput-venti-interview/README.md

 I made sure to make all routes for operating on the api keys require a password.
 This way, somebody with a working api key cannot get more api key's for example.

+The storage of one-time two-factor authentication codes is not very secure.
+I know there is a better way.
+I simply encrypt the one-time password with aes with a global secret stored in the `.env` file.
+An attacker with access to this secret and the database will be able to get any users authenticator codes.
+They won't be able to login with only two-factor authentication codes, but they are closer to gaining full access to a users account.

 # what I would improve with more time
 I would switch to MySQL instead of sqlite.
 Thanks to prisma that shouldn't be too hard.

 More granular control over API keys so you can easily revokw acces to a specific route for a specific key for example.

 A backup for 2FA if the user loses their phone.

+More user routes.

+Admin routes.

 The audit logging system is very basic.
 A more fleshed audit log would have rules for each route where you can selectively hide and show certain data.
 To for example hide the jwt token and passwords but include the fact that the request succeded.